shreyasjadhav7042/ShreyasProjects/README.md

 ## 📌 Description

 A Machine Learning web application that predicts whether a patient is likely to have diabetes based on health parameters.
-Multiple classification algorithms were trained, evaluated, and compared to identify the best-performing model.
-The final Decision Tree model was deployed using Streamlit to provide an interactive prediction interface.
+Multiple classification algorithms were trained and compared before deploying the best-performing model using Streamlit.

 ## 🛠 Tools Used